Chemo FAQS: TC (Taxol/Taxotere + Cytoxan)

 How can you stay infection-free during chemo?
 Take the usual measures you would during a flu outbreak: avoid crowds, wash your hands often, stay away from people who are sick.
 Remember, an infection you get now will be more serious than a cold, so use your common sense.
 Don’t put yourself at unnecessary risk.

-•Loss of appetite/metallic taste in your mouth: Many women report having a metallic taste in the mouth after treatment.
-This can certainly cut back on your appetite!
-Not much you can do about this one.
-Try to eat small meals if that's what you can manage, enough to keep you going.
-Don't eat spicy foods in an attempt to "drown out" the metallic taste; it won't work, and may give you mouth sores.
-And now that we mention it...
+Loss of appetite/metallic taste in your mouth: Many women report having a metallic taste in the mouth after treatment.
+This can certainly cut back on your appetite Not much you can do about this one.
+Try to eat small meals if that’s what you can manage, enough to keep you going.
+Don’t eat spicy foods in an attempt to “drown out” the metallic taste; it won’t work, and may give you mouth sores.

-•Sores in your mouth, on your lips, or in your throat: Imagine cold sores inside your mouth –OUCH!
+Sores in your mouth, on your lips, or in your throat: Imagine cold sores inside your mouth — ouch!
 These may crop up within a few days of treatment.
-Try to prevent them by chewing on ice chips during the first 5 minutes or so of your injection; this works for some women.
+Try to prevent them by chewing on ice chips during the first five minutes or so of your injection; this works for some women.

-•Chemo brain: This rather disheartening side effect is experienced by many women as they go through chemo.
-And in about 15 percent of women, it lingers for years.
+- Chemo brain: This rather disheartening side effect is experienced by many women as they go through chemo.
+And in some women, it lingers for years.
 Short-term memory loss and difficulty concentrating are its main characteristics.
-You may forget your best friend's name, your own phone number, or which way to turn a doorknob... any number of heretofore simple tasks are made more difficult, simply because you've (temporarily, hopefully) lost some short-term memory.
+You may forget your best friend’s name, your own phone number, or which way to turn a doorknob… any number of heretofore simple tasks are made more difficult, simply because you’ve (temporarily, we hope) lost some short-term memory.

-Until recently, this side effect wasn't officially recognized, nor taken seriously.
-But now, as more and more women experience it, researchers are trying to figure out just what's going on, and how to provide relief.
-If you do run up against chemo brain, try not to stress; if it doesn't disappear pretty quickly once you finish chemo, it should lessen over time.
+As more and more women experience chemo brain, researchers are trying to figure out just what’s going on, and how to provide relief.
+If you do run up against this condition, try not to stress; if it doesn’t disappear pretty quickly once you finish chemo, it should lessen over time.